HemantPatar/HemantPatar/README.md

 I'm an Electrical Engineer who is passionate about Machine learning & Artificial Inteligence, solving problems, automating stuff, and building software.

 - 🔭 Currently a Data Science learner and practitioner.
-- 📚 Learning  Machine Learning using Python.
+- 📚 Learning  Machine Learning & AI using Python.
 - 👯 Looking for a Data Science Job/Internship.
 - 📫 How to reach me: [Linkedin](www.linkedin.com/in/hemant-patar) [Gmail](patarhemant@gmail.com)